 For over 300 years, the world-renowned Tawaraya Ryokan has been run by generations of the same family.
-It is one of Kyoto’s classic ryokans with traditional and elegant kaiseki meals served in the confines of your room by ever-attentive kimono clad staff.
-Walking into Tawaraya is like finding the Japan you always read about in glossy photo books: romantic wooden corridors, soft lights from paper-covered lamps, baskets of wild flowers and shadowy rooms open to a moss garden.
+It is one of Kyoto’s classic ryokans with traditional and elegant kaiseki meals served in the confines of your room by ever-attentive kimono-clad staff.
+Walking into Tawaraya is like finding the Japan you always read about in glossy photo books: romantic wooden corridors, soft lights from paper-covered lamps, baskets of wildflowers and shadowy rooms open to a moss garden.
 Located in the center of Kyoto, Tawaraya provides easy access to all of Kyoto’s wonderful sites.

 Tobira Onsen Miyojinkan, Matsumoto

 In the heart of Japan’s “Northern Alps”, discover the secret charms of this ryokan that opened in 1931.
 This little jewel is tucked away in the calm and serenity of the mountains, between the snowy peaks and fine traditional hot springs, located in the national park, and renowned for their therapeutic qualities.
 Tobira Onsen Myojinkan offers a divinely serene atmosphere in the forest, relaxing baths in the heart of nature, superb rooms and suites and aromatherapy.
-The sophisticated Kaiseki-style food is a marvellous balance of textures, flavors and colors.
+The sophisticated Kaiseki-style food is a marvelous balance of textures, flavors, and colors.
 Organic French cuisine is also on offer, prepared by a talented chef who specializes in macrobiotic cuisine.
 Tobira Onsen Miyojinkan has been a member of Relais & Châteaux since 2009.

 Wanosato Ryokan, Takayama

 Wanosato is relatively young compared to its architecture, but it defies its youth with its preserved heritage, great taste, creativity and friendliness of its staff.
-The atmosphere inside the centuries-old minka is intriguing; exposed wood beams, comfortable futon and fine linen, hardwood floors, a mix of eclectic elements, unique furniture, all result in an establishment with lots of character.
+The atmosphere inside the centuries-old Minka is intriguing; exposed wood beams, comfortable futon, and fine linen, hardwood floors, a mix of eclectic elements, unique furniture, all result in an establishment with lots of character.
 Expect to indulge in Wanosato’s local foods including ‘sansai’ (mountain vegetables), ‘kawasakana’ (river fish) as well as Hida beef and locally distilled sake.
 Hidden are the rewards in this exquisite escape into natural beauty and discovery.
-During your stay you’ll enjoy gracious accommodations and deliciously healthy and deservedly honored Wanosato cuisine with unlimited fresh mountain air.
+During your stay, you’ll enjoy gracious accommodations and deliciously healthy and deservedly honored Wanosato cuisine with unlimited fresh mountain air.

 Yagyu no-Sho, Shuzenji

 Yagyu no-Sho dates back to 1959 when the ryotei restaurant Yagyu opened in Shiba Shirokane, Tokyo.
 From this beginning as a purveyor of authentic Kyoto-style kaiseki cuisine, Yagyu no-Sho emerged out of our founder’s desire to further dedicate himself to the culinary arts.
 In 1970, inspired by the traditional scenery of Japan that remained unchanged for centuries on the mountainside of Shuzenji Temple, our founder decided that it should be home to an inn of quality and distinction.
-From his involvement in kendo, the founder took the revered Yagyu name and christened his newly built hot-spring inn—a classic sukiya-style structure nestled in a copse of bamboo—as Yagyu no-Sho.
+From his involvement in kendo, the founder took the revered Yagyu name and christened his newly built hot-spring inn; a classic sukiya-style structure nestled in a copse of bamboo—as Yagyu no-Sho.

 In the decades since, in accordance with the founder’s philosophy of “a conscientious inn of sumptuous comfort,” we have consistently sought to make our inn a place where traditional cuisine, baths, scenery, hospitality, and the beauty of Japanese architecture come together as one.
 In 2009, to mark our 40th anniversary, we undertook renovations of the entrance, baths, and all great suites into authentic honsuki style using generations-old techniques of master craftsmen.
 With conscientious hospitality as our guiding light, we pledge our utmost to provide our guests with a truly beautiful and wonderful Japanese-inn experience.